 What a time to be a vegan!
-2018 was such a big year for vegans all over the world, some of the reasons being the opening of multiple vegan-friendly restaurants and the creation of vegan-friendly options in popular restaurants, such as TGI Friday’s and Chipotle.
+The last few years have been a great time for vegans all over the world, some reasons being the opening of multiple vegan-friendly restaurants and the creation of vegan-friendly options in popular restaurants, such as TGI Friday’s and Chipotle.
 We can all thank the explosive growth of plant-based meat alternatives for this exciting turning point.

 According Forbes, the sale of plant-based meats increased over 23% in 2018 exceeding $3.7 billion.
 This number is predicted to grow as Caroline Bushnell, The Good Food Institute’s Senior Marketing Manager, says “It’s only the beginning.”